serum-errors/go-serum-analyzer/analysis/README.md

 The `Code` method is used to get the error code from an error type instance.
 For the analysis tool to be able to statically track error codes, the `Code` method has to follow some conventions:

-* return a constant string, or
+* return a constant string
   * Multiple different constant strings may be returned.
   * The returned strings have to be error codes of a valid format. (i.e. has to match `^[a-zA-Z][a-zA-Z0-9\-]*[a-zA-Z0-9]$` or `^[a-zA-Z]$`)
   * Empty strings are allowed, but not considered error codes.